SuryaR08/EcoVision/README.md

 Use Google colab cloud based training.
 1. First your google drive using this command `from google.colab import drive drive.mount('/content/drive')`
-2. Download our dataset given and upload it in your google drive.
+2. Download our dataset given from the following drive link and upload it in your google drive.
 3. Extract the dataset using the command `import zipfile with zipfile.ZipFile(zip_file_path, 'r') as zip_ref: zip_ref.extractall(extract_path)`
 5. Run this `%cd yolov5
 %pip install -qr requirements.txt`
 4. Then start training using this command `!python train.py --img 416 --batch 16 --epochs 150 --data {dataset.location}/data.yaml --weights yolov5s.pt --cache` specify the path of the data correctly.
 You can change the batch and epoch as of your need and accuracy.
 5. Download the trained weights 'best.pt' from `runs/train/exp` to your device.
+You can use use our already pre trained weights that provided here.

 # Deploy on your system